grantatspothero/trino/README.md

 CI system when you submit a pull request.
 We recommend only running tests locally for the areas of code that you change.

+## Building images from a PR

+If you need to create images from your PR changes, you can add the PR label `with-images` when you open the PR.
+If you have added the label, but github has skipped the `ci/docker-images` job, you will need to re-trigger checks.
+You can do so by pushing an empty commit:
+`git commit --allow-empty --only -m empty` or amending your head commit and pushing again:
+`git commit --amend --no-edit`

 ## Running Trino in your IDE

 ### Overview